-For example, information providers of all types have an interest in knowing the extent and nature of observation of the information that they disseminate.
-Information providers 25 that disseminate information over computer networks also have this interest.
-However, the use of networked computers for information dissemination can make it difficult to ascertain who is observing the disseminated information and how, since information can be accessed rapidly from a remote 30 location by any of a large number of possible observers whose identity is often not predictable beforehand, and since control over the display of the information once disseminated may not be possible, practical or desirable.
+For example, information providers of all types have an interest in knowing the extent and nature of observation of the 35 information that they disseminate.
+Information providers that disseminate information over computer networks also have this interest.
+However, the use of networked computers for information dissemination can make it difficult to ascertain who is observing the disseminated information and how, since information can be accessed rapidly from a remote location by any of a large number of possible observers whose identity is often not predictable beforehand, and since control over the display of the information once disseminated may not be possible, practical or desirable.

-Among information providers, advertisers have particular 35 interest in knowing how and to what extent their advertisements are displayed and/or observed, since such knowledge can be a key element in evaluating the effectiveness of their advertising and can also be the basis for payment for advertising.
-Mechanisms for obtaining such information 40 have been developed for advertisements disseminated in conventional media, e.g., audiovisual media such as television and radio, and print media such as magazines and newspapers.
-For example, the well-known Nielsen televipeople that likely watched advertisements during a particular television program.
-As advertising over a computer network becomes more common, the importance of developing mechanisms for enabling advertisers to monitor the display and observation of their advertisements dissemi- 50 requested file to the client computer, and the size of the file nated over a computer network increases.
+Among information providers, advertisers have particular interest in knowing how and to what extent their advertisements are displayed and/or observed, since such knowledge can be a key element in evaluating the effectiveness of their advertising and can also be the basis for payment for adver- 50 tising.
+Mechanisms for obtaining such information have been developed for advertisements disseminated in conventional media, e.g., audiovisual media such as television and radio, and print media such as magazines and newspapers.
+For example, the well-known Nielsen television ratings enable 55 advertisers to gauge the number of people that likely watched advertisements during a particular television program.
+As advertising over a computer network becomes more common, the importance of developing mechanisms for enabling advertisers to monitor the display and observation of their 60 advertisements disseminated over a computer network increases.

-Previous efforts to monitor the display of advertising (or other content) disseminated over a computer network have been inadequate for a variety of reasons, including the ambiguous nature of the monitoring information, the incompleteness of the monitoring information, and the susceptibility of the monitoring information to manipulation.
+Previous efforts to monitor the display of advertising (or other content) disseminated over a computer network have been inadequate for a variety of reasons, including the limited 65 scope of the monitoring information obtained, the ambiguous nature of the monitoring information, the incompleteness of the monitoring information, and the susceptibility of the monitoring information to manipulation.
 Review of some of the techniques that have previously been used to acquire monitoring information regarding the display of content (e.g., advertising) disseminated over a particular computer network-the World Wide Web portion of the Internet computer network-will illustrate the deficiencies of existing techniques for monitoring the display of content disseminated over a computer network.